 Switch on the IP and place the inner pot.
 Heat oil or ghee.
 Add cumin seeds and chopped garlic, let it crackle. (photo 1)

-Now, Add dried red chilies and fry until garlic turns golden and aromatic. (photo 2)
+Now, add garlic and dried red chilies, sauté until garlic turns golden and aromatic. (photo 2)

-Then, add chopped onions and mix. (photo 3)
+Then, add green chilies and chopped onions and mix.
+Sauté until onions are soft. (photo 3)

 Now, add 1/4 water and deglaze the pot.
-Then, add spinach. (photo 6)
+Then, add coriander powder and spinach. (photo 5)

 Once the IP beeps, quickly release the pressure.
 Also, press the ‘Keep Warm’ button to avoid overcooking of spinach.

 Open the pot.
-Now, here you can discard the dried chillies or blend it together with everything, I discarded it. (photo 8)
+Now, here you can discard the dried chilies or blend everything together, I have discarded it. (photo 7)

 Using the immersion blender, blend everything to a smooth creamy texture.
 Add cream and paneer cubes, switch on the ‘sauté’ mode and let it simmer on low for 1 minute.
-Finally, add lemon juice and mix. (photo 9 and 10)
+Finally, add lemon juice and mix. (photo 8)

-Some of the best Instant Pot recipes you may like
+Some of the best restaurant style recipes you may like to try:

 💓 We Love to hear back from you and appreciate your success stories !